IAP Sandbox Purchase Fails: The 7-Point Diagnostic Order

 Shortest path to fix

-Step 1: Configure the device’s sandbox account
+Step 1: Configure the device’s Sandbox Apple Account

-If you get “This Apple ID has not yet been used in the iTunes Store”, on the device tap the prompt to accept the Sandbox terms once.
+If you get “This Apple ID has not yet been used in the iTunes Store”, tap the prompt on the device to accept the Sandbox terms once.

 Step 2: Verify App Store Connect agreements